SUICIDE OR SURVIVE

 Step 1 – Giving Feedback/ Making a Complaint

 If you have feedback to give, either positive or negative, about any aspect of the work of Suicide or Survive you can contact Aisling Farrell, CEO, in writing or by telephone.

 In the first instance, your feedback will be dealt with by our CEO.
 Please give us as much information as possible and let us know how you would like us to respond to you providing relevant contact details.

 We are open 5 days a week from 9.00 am to 5.00 pm.

 If you make a complaint in person or over the phone, we will try to resolve the issue there and then.
 If you complain by email or in writing we will acknowledge your complaint within 7 days and will do everything we can to resolve it within 21 days.
 If this is not possible we will explain why and provide you with a realistic deadline.

-If you are not happy with our response, you may get in touch again by writing to the Chairperson of Suicide or Survive, Natalie Hodgess.
-She will ensure that your appeal will be dealt with at Board level and will come back to you within 2 weeks of the Board meeting at which it is discussed.
+If you are not happy with our response, you may get in touch again by writing to the Chairperson of Suicide or Survive, Kevin McPartlan.
+He will ensure that your appeal will be dealt with at Board level and will come back to you within 2 weeks of the Board meeting at which it is discussed.